Egypt confounds wheat thieves with hi-tech U.S. storage

 “Much of the new technology here helps to monitor it once it’s already inside and safe from pests and the elements.”

-Blumberg Grain, a family-owned food storage firm based in Florida, signed a $28 million contract with Egypt last December to modernise storage at 93 sites.
+Blumberg Grain, a family-owned food storage firm based in Florida, signed a $28 million contract with Egypt last December to modernize storage at 93 sites.

 Three warehouses were completed last month and the rest should be ready for next spring’s harvest, Blumberg said.

-At the inaugural storage site in Alexandria, Blumberg showed how the new equipment feeds data to a “command centre” in Cairo, allowing the ministry of supply to monitor the site.
+At the inaugural storage site in Alexandria, Blumberg showed how the new equipment feeds data to a “command center” in Cairo, allowing the ministry of supply to monitor the site.

 Farmers will weigh their wheat on a machine that processes it before the wheat is weighed again by another one and stored in the warehouse.

-The farmer receives a paper receipt, while a digital copy is automatically sent to the command centre, leaving little room for human error or fraud, Blumberg said.
+The farmer receives a paper receipt, while a digital copy is automatically sent to the command center, leaving little room for human error or fraud, Blumberg said.

 In the current system wheat is stored in the open-air protected by just barbed wire.
 Farmers say those sites are exploited by corrupt officials and smugglers.